Lisa Magruder

 Contact Information

-A double alumna of Florida State University, Dr. Lisa Magruder completed her MSW in 2011 prior to pursuing her Ph.D. in social work at the University of Denver Graduate School of Social Work.
+Dr. Magruder is the director of the Florida Institute for Child Welfare, housed at the College of Social Work.
+She is a two-time FSU graduate, earning a bachelor's degree in psychology and sociology, and her MSW in 2011.
+She earned her doctoral degree in social work at the University of Denver Graduate School of Social Work.
 After returning home to Florida, Lisa served as the staff liaison to the Tallahassee/Leon County Commission on the Status of Women and Girls for two years before joining the FSU College of Social Work as the project manager of the Florida Study of Professionals for Safe Families, the cornerstone of what is now the GROW Center at the Florida Institute for Child Welfare.
-Following receipt of her doctorate in 2017, Lisa continued her work at the Institute as a postdoctoral scholar and, most recently, Associate Director of Research.
+Following receipt of her doctorate in 2017, Lisa continued her work at the institute as a postdoctoral scholar, then as associate director of research, before stepping into the role of institute director.
 She has led or supported several studies at the Institute and published extensively in child welfare and youth and family well-being.
-She is an adjunct instructor for the University of Denver, teaching evidence for practice and program evaluation.
+She is an adjunct instructor at the University of Denver, teaching evidence-based practice and program evaluation.

 AREAS OF FOCUS